sramach/-Getting-and-Cleaning-Data-Course-Project-/CodeBook.md

 * **Feature labels are cleaned up to remove the _ ,( and ) characters and also converted to CamelCase**
 * **To execute _runAnalysis.R_ please make sure the current working directory contains the unzipped _UCI HAR Dataset_ folder**.
 * **The tidy data output file will be written to the current working folder**

 ### List of Variables in scope for the project

-**Of the 561 avaialble variables the following 79 variables were included within the scope of this project.**
+**Of the 561 available variables the following 79 variables were included within the scope of this project.
+These were based on measurements obtained from 30 different subjects participating in 6 different activities over time.
+The final tidy data set provides an average of each variable for each activity and each subject.**

 * _**tBodyAcc-mean()-X**_
 * _**tBodyAcc-mean()-Y**_